jpinedev/tech-writing-final/README.md

 2. Ensure that the name of the import (`import mspj_engine`) matches the name of the Python library (without the extension).
 3. Specify a Python version to use (`^3.6`) by calling it directly: `python3.11 ./helloWorld.py`.

-## Using the paintbrush
+## Using the Paintbrush Editor

 **-- THIS FEATURE IS IN DEVELOPMENT --**

 ## Credits

 The [Ms. Pajamas Game Engine](#ms-pajamas-game-engine) was created by Marvin Chong, Samik Mathur, Phi Garcia, and Jake Pine.
-The name of the engine comes from the combination of first initials of all team members (MSPJ).
+The name of the engine comes from the combination of first initials of all team members (MSPJ's engine).

 Additional credit to [Mike Shah](https://www.youtube.com/@MikeShah) for his excellent instruction, and Robert Nystrom's *[Game Programming Patterns](https://gameprogrammingpatterns.com)* book for architecture inspiration and coding examples.